SLaw4/JSclassLaw/015-user-input/README.md

 # Also I had to move around and fix my folders to match yours, just in case you were wondering why there were so many changes in this commit

+# User form validation experience
+# So like so many others I have filled out forms online.
+Many times they'll have a required field that I may not have input for but I cannot submit until that field is filled out.

+# What needs to run when the user hits submit?
+# When the user hits submit, the event listener should take the values from the form and plug them into the appropriate functions.